 One of the best tips I can give you based on my experience with lead magnet creation is to value the input of your colleagues.
 Especially when they have more experience than you.
 Make a draft.
 Pass it around the office.
 Receive constructive criticism.
 Improve upon initial work.
 Repeat one or more times.
 End up with a high-quality lead magnet.
 It’s that simple.
 Or maybe I just have great coworkers.
 I’m not sure.
 Test it.
 Let me know.

 How should the content of a lead magnet look like?

-The answer to this question also depends on the type of the lead magnet you chose to develop.
-As a general advice, the content you offer in your lead magnets should be easy to follow and put into practice.
+The answer to this question also depends on the type of lead magnet you chose to develop.
+As general advice, the content you offer in your lead magnets should be easy to follow and put into practice.

 Format your documents properly.
-Main page, introduction, content, conclusion.
+The main page, introduction, content, conclusion.
 Include header and footer when appropriate.
 If it is over, let’s say 10 pages, throw in a table of contents.
 This kind of outline leaves a sense of professionalism and actually makes things easier when you’re creating the content in the first place.

 Besides some general advice, it’s hard to be more specific here since lead magnets cover such a wide variety of types.